 - Reside in Canada or the United States

 - Be able to read and understand English

 *This study aims to be inclusive to individuals of all gender identities, bodies, and orientations.

 What we will ask you to do

 Men who are interested in participating will be asked to complete two phone calls, which should take about 30 minutes in total.
 If eligible, then we will send both you and your partner a survey by email, which can be completed online and should take 60-75 minutes to complete.

 What are the benefits to participating in this study?

 Participation involves no health risks and your confidentiality and anonymity are assured.

 As a thank you for completing the survey, both you and your partner will EACH receive a $18CDN (or $15 USD) Amazon gift card when you submit the first survey.
-When you complete the second, shorter survey one year later, each of you will receive a $10 CDN (or $8 USD) Amazon gift certificate.
 We will also provide you with some online resources regarding low sexual desire and arousal in relationships and how to seek help if you wish.